Pressure And Performance - Goram & Vincent | Shopify Experts and Klaviyo Silver Partner

 So full circle – pressure can be nurturing, in fact too little pressure and we aren’t nurturing enough.

-Cheryl Franklin is Operations Director at G&V. For more information on our Culture and ways of working then please get in touch via our contact page
+Cheryl Franklin is Operations Director at G&V. For more information on our team culture, operations and processes then please get in touch via our contact page.